 - Protection – One should do their best to protect the injury-affected area from any more damage.
 Try to avoid activities that require the use of that body part and find suitable support until you can visit a sports injury physio professional.

 - Rest – Rest is one of the most overlooked ways of helping the body heal itself.
 Athletes should rest up after an injury by reducing their physical activity level.
-Sports injury physiotherapy clinics may instruct you to use crutches, brace or slings if applicable.
+Sports injury physiotherapy clinic may instruct you to use crutches, brace or slings if applicable.

 - Ice – Icing an injured area can also help to heal it if you can do it at regular intervals.
 You can do this for common sports injuries like strains and sprains.
 Just apply an ice pack to the affected area at two to three-hour intervals.